AkweNuhu/Adventure-Works/README.md

 # Adventure-Works
 Analysis of Adventure works using Power BI
-The analysis involves rigorous works that has to do with transforming the raw data into workable data to make an inform decision.
+The analysis involves rigorous works that has to do with extraction, cleaning and transformation of the raw data into workable data to make an informed decision.
-The objectives of the work involved to show the visuals of the following:
-  To get sun of sales and budget by Category,
+The objectives of the work involved to show the visuals of the following: sum of sales and budget by Category,
   Sum of sales trend by year,
   Sum of sales by Month,
   Sum of sales by country,